ChiWang/DmpSW/README.md

 ### How to debug?
 (Refer to Readme.md in each directory)

 1.  cp *.scons SConstruct
-2.  scons debug=1
+2.  scons                   // Or use: scons debug=1
-3.  scons -c
+3.  scons -c                // Or, append debug=1

-        ## but there are some problems yet, like pathes(in code) for debug and for release are different
-        ?? using "/PREFIX/SubDirectoryName"

 ### Convention